Arzamasov/compendium_manuscript/data/genomes/263_NR_ref_genomes/fna/README.md

-# put fna files downloaded from Zenodo to this directory
+# put fna files downloaded from Figshare to this directory